nysbc/Anisotropy/README.md

 To make use of a GPU, simply append the `--gpu` flag as a parameter to your ./run3DFSC.sh script.

 You can select which GPU to use for processing with the `--gpu_id` flag.
 E.g. `--gpu_id=2` to run 3DFSC on the GPU with index number 2.
+The program currently only allows a single GPU to be used at once; this may change in future versions.

 To see a list of available GPU's and corresponding indices, run `nvidia-smi`.
 If you are unable to run `nvidia-smi`, check to make sure you have CUDA installed correctly.
 See http://www.nvidia.com/Download/index.aspx.

+Note that GPU memory is limited, so that processing jobs with large box sizes will fail.

 ## Example: Haemagglutinin Trimer with Preferred Orientation Collected at Tilts ##